woa-vayu/POCOX3Pro-Guides/InstallWindows-en/InstallWindowsManually.md

 We are ready to boot for the first time!

-Reboot your device to the Bootloader mode, using adb or from the recovery.
+Reboot your device to the Bootloader mode, using adb or the recovery.

 Let's boot the UEFI, from a command prompt: